ulflulfl/homeautomation/MAX98357_Media_Player.md

 # MAX98357 Media Player

-How to build a WiFi connected loudspeaker (aka: media player) with an ESP32, a MAX98357 and a speaker.
+How to build a WiFi connected mono loudspeaker (aka: media player) with an ESP32, a MAX98357 and a speaker.

 *State (2023.04): Speaker works just fine, the sound quality is good.
 Sometimes looses connection to home assistant, need to find out why ...*